CRM Sales: A Business-First Approach

 Master the sales process

-Confidently articulate B2B and B2C sales models from start to finish.
+Clearly articulate end-to-end B2B and B2C sales processes to stakeholders.

 Optimize lead management